 - 6.01 Time.
-The time for regular meetings of the Board of Directors shall be the second Wednesday of each calendar month at 3:00 p.m.
-6:00 p.m.
 The date, time, and place of regular Board meetings shall be reconsidered annually at the annual organizational meeting of the Board. - 6.02 Place.
-The place of meetings of the Board of Directors shall be in a Cavalier Banquet Room located at 250 San Simeon Avenue, San Simeon, California, unless otherwise designated by the Board of Directors. - 6.03 Recording.
+The place of meetings of the Board of Directors shall be in a Cavalier Banquet Room located at 250 San Simeon Avenue, San Simeon, California, unless otherwise designated by the Board of Directors.
+Due to the COVID19 pandemic Board meetings are being held using Zoom. - 6.03 Recording.
 The proceedings of all regular meetings shall be recorded by videographer.
-The proceedings of all special meetings shall be recorded by audio.
+The proceedings of all special meetings shall be video recorded.
 Recordings shall be retained in accordance with the record retention policy pursuant to Resolution 19-407.
 Video and audio taping of regular or special meetings shall conform to Government Code Sections 54953.5 & 54953.6. - 6.04 Special and Emergency Meetings.
 The time, place, and manner of calling all other meetings of the Board of Directors shall be undertaken as prescribed in the Government Code Section 54950 et seq. - 6.05 Adjourned Meetings.
 A majority vote by the Board of Directors may terminate any meeting at any place in the agenda to any time and place specified in the order of adjournment, except that if no Directors are present at any regular or adjourned regular meeting, the General Manager may declare the meeting adjourned to a stated time and place. - 6.06 Compliance with the Brown Act.
 All meetings of the Board of Directors and Committees shall be open and public and all persons shall be permitted to attend any public meeting of the Board of Directors except as provided by law; provided, however, that closed sessions may be held when permitted by law. - 6.07 Secret Ballots.
 Secret ballots are not allowed.